missionpinball/mpf-docs/_not_updated_yet/howtocreateasuperjetscountdownmode-2783.rst

 Warning: This How To guide has not yet been updated for MPF 0.21 (the current version).
-If you're reading this now and you'd like to add this to your game, send me an email (brian@missionpinball.com) and I'll get it updated.

 While we're working on game modes, let's create one more before we move on to other things.
 In this step, we're going to create a "super jets" mode.
 This is something that's pretty common, where each hit to a pop bumper is worth a small amount of points